openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

         Requires symbols to our packages.
 This will make it less common to be able to install a package without the needed libraries. (...)

-
+â€

+â€œ

         [Justine Leng: Create my first demo app with jQuery Mobile Alpha 4](http://obsforandroid.wordpress.com/2011/06/03/create-my-first-demo-app-with-jquery-mobile-alpha-4-rails-3/)

 The promising [jQuery Mobile](http://jquerymobile.com/) project is now
         in its first Alpha 4.1 release!
-What better time to give it a spin with our (err¦ my) [favorite web framework](http://rubyonrails.org/)?!
+What better time to give it a spin with our (errâ€¦ my) [favorite web framework](http://rubyonrails.org/)?!
 The principle if simple: you include jQuery Mobile on the page, format your markup to conform to its requirements and reap the benefits.
-Yay, let™s write a (very contrived) [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application with Rails 3 and jQuery Mobile! (...)
+Yay, letâ€™s write a (very contrived) [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application with Rails 3 and jQuery Mobile! (...)

-
+â€

 ### For System Administrators

+â€œ

         [Pavol Rusnak: PS1 tricks](http://stick.gk2.sk/blog/2011/06/ps1-tricks/)

-Many of you know already about this feature, but some of you don™t so I wanted to share
+Many of you know already about this feature, but some of you donâ€™t so I wanted to share
         it with you.
 I just changed mine PS1 configuration in ~/.bashrc to look like
         this: